How can we help you today?

 • Mood board tools or design software

-• An interior design website or social media portfolio
+• Interior design website or social media portfolio

 • Initial consultation packages

-Why it’s a good fit: Ideal for creative individuals who want to help people create beautiful, livable spaces without managing construction or inventory.
+Why it’s a good fit: It’s ideal for creative individuals who want to help people create beautiful spaces without managing construction or inventory.

 30. Mobile car wash and detailing

 Forbes’ study estimated that 91.7% U.S. households own at least one car.
-A mobile car wash business offers convenience to busy car owners.
-You travel to clients and clean their vehicles on-site—homes, offices, or parking lots.
-It’s a solid service-based business with low startup costs and recurring potential.
+A mobile car wash and car detailing business offers convenience to busy car owners.
+You travel to clients and clean their vehicles on-site, whether at homes, offices, or parking lots.

 How to get started:

-• Learn the basics of exterior and interior detailing
+• Learn the basics of exterior cleaning and interior car detailing.

-• Buy supplies like microfiber towels, vacuum, buckets, and cleaning agents
+• Buy supplies like microfiber towels, vacuum cleaners, buckets, and cleaning agents.

-• Offer packages, either basic wash, deep clean, detailing
+• Offer packages, such as basic wash, deep clean, and full detailing.

-• Advertise on local social media groups, flyers, or through local business directories
+• Advertise on local social media groups, flyers, or local business directories.

 Startup requirements: